josegonzalez/bash-filedb/README.md

 filedb 0.1.0

 exists-key <DOMAIN> <KEY>
-  check if a key exists in a domain
+  determine if a key exists in a domain

 get-key <DOMAIN> <KEY>
   gets a key from a domain